 At this point, I’ll admit, anyone who has taken a look will be within their rights to cry ‘physician, heal thy self’, but to offer a defence of sorts – our development time is spent on clients’ rather than our own site.
 With this mea culpa out of the way, let me explain what I mean by moving beyond org schema.

-We’ve covered schema several times – including an eBook that deals with some of the basics – from making your content more machine readable to building entities for EAT purposes, but I’ll cover some of that ground again just to build a bit of a foundation.
+We’ve covered schema several times – from making your content more machine readable to building entities for EAT purposes, but I’ll cover some of that ground again just to build a bit of a foundation.

 What is schema markup?

 The result of a collaboration between Yahoo, Bing and Google back in 2011, there came in to being a site called schema.org, this site seeks to unify the language used by webmasters to provide metadata on pages which can be easily read by search engine spiders and parsers.
 Schema markup is how we refer to the code that provides this metadata.

 If structured data is (to extend the metaphor) the scaffolding that allows for better understanding of information, then markup is the individual scaffolding poles.
 With hundreds of varieties of possible markup types, the aim is to create a machine readable internet – or in the words of the creator of the world wide web, Tim Berners-Lee, a semantic web: